MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 9. On the **Specify Server Role** page, choose the appropriate role, and then click **Next**.

 > [!NOTE]
-> The concept of server roles has changed for SharePoint Server 2016.
+> The concept of server roles has changed staring with SharePoint Server 2016.
 You can't add a server to a farm if the farm currently contains a server assigned to the "Single Server Farm" role. > For additional information about MinRole, see [Overview of MinRole Server Roles in SharePoint Servers 2016 and 2019](overview-of-minrole-server-roles-in-sharepoint-server-2016.md).

 10. On the **Completing the SharePoint Products Configuration Wizard** page, click **Next**.

 11. On the server that hosts Central Administration, click **Manage servers in this farm** to verify that the new server is part of the farm.

 > [!NOTE]
 > You can also verify a successful server addition or troubleshoot a failed addition by examining the log files.
-These files are located on the drive on which SharePoint Server 2016 is installed, in the %COMMONPROGRAMFILES%\Microsoft Shared\Web Server Extensions\16\LOGS folder.
+These files are located on the drive on which SharePoint Server is installed, in the %COMMONPROGRAMFILES%\Microsoft Shared\Web Server Extensions\16\LOGS folder.

 12. On the **Servers in Farm** page, click the name of the new server.
 Use the list of available services on the **Services on Server** page to start the services that you want to run on the new server.

 > [!NOTE]
 > This step should only apply if the Custom role is used.

- <a name="psconfig"></a>**To add a new SharePoint Server 2016 server to the farm by using the PSConfig.exe command-line tool**
+ <a name="psconfig"></a>**To add a new SharePoint Server server to the farm by using the PSConfig.exe command-line tool**

 1. To create a farm by using the PSConfig.exe command-line tool, use the following syntax: